CYCEvans/nagflume/README.md

 A nagios check for Flume
 =========================

+If you use Apache Flume (http://flume.apache.org/) for moving data, as we did for our production analytics system at Voxer, you might find this Nagios plugin useful.

-We'll eventually add some useful info here.
+We'll eventually add some more useful info here.